xfire/growl/README.markdown

         print 'post: %s - %s\n' % (self.date.strftime('%Y-%m-%d'), self.title)
         return forig(self)

-grows offers the helper decorator `wrap`, which wrap an existing method of a class with a new one. the original method, is given to your new function as the first parameter (`forig`).
+growl offers the helper decorator `wrap`, which wraps an existing method of a class with a new one. the original method is given to your new function as the first parameter (`forig`).